-- 15% Class Participation
+- 10% Class Participation

-- 20% Paper Reviews
+- 15% Paper Reviews

-- 20% Paper Presentations
+- 35% Paper Presentations

-- 45% Research Project
+- 40% Research Project

-Class Participation (15%)
+Class Participation (10%)

-- We will discuss one or two papers per lecture (refer to course schedule) - You will need to read all papers, unless I indicated a paper is "optional" - Reading the papers is fundamental to be able to actively participate to discussions during class
+We will discuss one paper per lecture (refer to course schedule)

+You will need to read all papers, unless I indicated a paper is "optional"

+Reading the papers is fundamental to be able to actively participate to discussions during class

-Paper Reviews (20%)
+Paper Reviews (15%)

-- You are responsible to write a short peer-style review for some of the papers
+- You are responsible to write a short peer-style review for some of the papers (one paper per week, in average)

 - I will indicate what papers you need to review

 - Reviews need to be short (max 1 or 2 pages) and yet meaningful

 - What is the paper about?

 - What are the main contributions?

 - Are the contributions novel or incremental?

 - Is the paper technically correct

 - Is the experimental setup realistic?

 - What are the main experimental results?

 - Are they over-optimistic?
 Are they satisfying?

 - Pros/Cons and open problems

-Paper Presentations (20%)
+Paper Presentations (35%)

 - You will be asked to present one or more papers during the semester

 - Presentation guidelines

 - 40-50 min presentation + 15-20 min discussion

 - introduce the problem

 - explain motivations for the work

-- difference with previous work
+- differences with previous work

 - describe approach

 - experimental setup/results

 - limitations

 - pros/cons and points for discussion

-Research Project (45%)
+Research Project (40%)

-- You are free to choose any relevant topic in computer and network security - Conference-style paper - motivation, approach, results - Choose early! - Be realistic! - Don't try to solve a Millennium Prize Problem in one semester! - I prefer simplicity+completeness to nice ideas but incomplete results - unless you really have a super cool idea that has a chance to be published in IEEE S&P!
+- I will suggest possible projects, but feel free to propose your own relevant topic - Clearly state - motivation, approach, results - Choose early! - Be realistic! - Don't try to solve a Millennium Prize Problem in one semester! - I prefer simplicity+completeness to nice ideas but incomplete results - unless you really have a super cool idea that has a chance to be published in IEEE S&P!